daryllxd/lifelong-learning/programming/ruby/design/thoughtbot-best-practices.md

 - Don't use SQL outside of models.
 - `db/seeds.rb` for data required in all environments.

+## Testing
+- Use a single level of abstraction with scenarios.
+- Avoid `its`, `let`, `let!`, `specify`, `before`, and `subject` in Rspec.
+- Avoid using instance variables in tests.
+- Don't test private methods.
+- Use an `it` example or test method for each execution path through the method.

+## Testing (read this part)
+- Use assertions about state for incoming messages.
+- Use stubs and spies to assert you sent outgoing messages.
+- Use stubs and spies (not mocks) in isolated tests.
+- Use a `Fake` to stub requests to external services.
+- Test background jobs with `Delayed::Job` matcher.
+- Avoid `any_instance` in rspec-mocks and mocha.

+## Postgres
+- Avoid multicolumn indexes in PG.
+- Consider a partial index for queries on booleans.
+- Constain most columns as NOT NULL.
+- Index foreign keys.

 ## Ruby Gems
 - Dependencies in `<PROJECT_NAME>.gemspec` file.
 - Reference the `gemspec` in the `Gemfile`.